 - You have a larger budget.

-- You like deep-section (aero) rims.
+- You like the appearance of deep-section (aero) rims.

 Buy aluminum wheels if: